 Due to the different behaviour of plants towards high salt loads from the soil, different types of adaptation can be distinguished.

-The non-halophytes (halophobes) (► Fig. A-22 N) - the majority of plants - die due to lack of osmotic adaptation when exposed to salts from water deficiency.
+The Non-halophytes (Halophobes) (► Fig. A-22 N) - the majority of plants - die due to lack of osmotic adaptation when exposed to salts from water deficiency.
 Salts are toxic to salt-sensitive species.
 Therefore, these cannot grow on saline soils.

-The facultative halophytes (pseudo-halophytes) (► Fig. A-22 P) are to a certain extent capable of osmotically adapting their uptake system in the root by salt uptake, but of fixing the salt in the root area and thus keeping the shoot relatively low in salt.
+The Facultative halophytes (Pseudo-halophytes) (► Fig. A-22 P) are to a certain extent capable of osmotically adapting their uptake system in the root by salt uptake, but of fixing the salt in the root area and thus keeping the shoot relatively low in salt.
 Such salt-tolerant plants can withstand a salt concentration that is not too high, but develop better on non-saline soils.

 For all halophytes applies, what is also pointed out for the mangroves, that the roots act like an ultrafilter, i.e. they take up practically only almost pure water from the salty soil solution and supply it to the leaves through the conductive pathways.
 In the vessels of the halophytes, high cohesive tensions were detected.

-In euhalophytes, too, the root system acts like an ultrafilter that allows only a few salts to pass through into the guidance system.
-However, these salts gradually accumulate in the shoot system and cause their halosucculence by formative differentiation processes: Leaf succulence (► Fig. A-22 L) (for example Suaeda) or/and shoot succulence (► Fig. A-22 S) (for example Salicornia).
+In Euhalophytes, too, the root system acts like an ultrafilter that allows only a few salts to pass through into the transporting system.
+However, these salts gradually accumulate in the shoot system and cause their halosucculence by formative differentiation processes: leaf succulence (► Fig. A-22 L) (for example Suaeda) or/and shoot succulence (► Fig. A-22 S) (for example Salicornia).
 Euhalophytes are stimulated in growth by some salt enrichment.
 On ordinary soils containing only traces of NaCl, they snatch it, so that even then their salinity is relatively high.
 This stimulation comes from the chloride ion, which has a swelling effect on protein bodies.
 The consequence of this is a hypertrophy of the cells by a strong absorption of water, that is, a succulence of the organs.
 The higher the chloride content of the cell sap, the more pronounced is the succulence.
 Only the chloride ion has this effect, but not the sulphate ion, which has a deswelling effect on proteins.
 There are halophytes which, in addition to chlorides, also store larger quantities of sulphates in the cell sap; these halophytes are not or only weakly succulent.
-We must therefore distinguish between chloride halophytes and sulfate halophytes.
+We must therefore distinguish between Chloride halophytes and Sulfate halophytes.
 They can grow side by side on one and the same soil.
 Salt uptake is usually species-specific (Breckle 1976).
 In studies of the halophyte problem, it is therefore not sufficient to examine the soils for their salt content; for the plant, only the salts with which the plasma comes into contact are of importance.
 One must always know the concentration and composition of the salts in the cell sap.
-How different the composition of the cell sap of halophytes and non-halophytes is, shall be shown ◘ Fig. A-23.
+How different the composition of the cell sap of halophytes and non-halophytes is, is shown in ◘ Fig. A-23.

-For the euhalophytes, too, there is an upper limit to the salt concentration in the cell sap, which varies from species to species.
+For the Euhalophytes, too, there is an upper limit to the salt concentration in the cell sap, which varies from species to species.
 If this becomes too high, the plants will deteriorate, which in the case of the Chenopodiaceae is usually indicated by a red colouration (N-containing dyes: Betalains ◘ Fig. A-24), until they finally die.
 There is another group of halophytes in whose cell sap Na+ is present in a significantly higher equivalent concentration than Cl- and SO42- combined.
 Thus, Na ions must be equilibrated by anions of organic acids.
 After these plants die, decomposition breaks down the organic acids to carbonates.
 The sodium enters the soil as Na2CO3 (soda ash), making it alkaline.
-We refer to these halophytes as alkali halophytes.
+We refer to these halophytes as Alkali halophytes.